fd4vvg-git/baduino/README.md

 Button is wired to Digital Pin 2 and ground.

 This is purely a template, payloads will be added in the near future.
+For now, use the Keyboard.h library to make payloads.

 I AM NOT RESPONSIBLE FOR ANY DUMB SHIT YOU DO WITH THIS